JacobPaxton/data_science_notes/notes_v3.md

 Validate is used for checking model performance.
 Test (hold-out set) is used for checking the best model's performance.
 ```
+- TODO: snippet about polynomial transformation of features to make more linear
+- TODO: snippet about other transforms (log, exponent, etc) to better correlate

 --------------------------------------------------------------------------------
 <!-- Needs work -->